Skip Navigation

 The Spirit and The Word

 This is the reign of the Messiah.
 This is what happens when God makes all things right.
-But how is this all going to come about?
+But how will this all come about?
 This can only happen through the work of the Holy Spirit.
-When the Holy Spirit of God comes on the scene, he brings with him righteousness and justice.
+When the Holy Spirit of God comes on the scene, he brings righteousness and justice.

 Finally, look at verse nine.
-The earth will be filled with the knowledge of God, just like the seas cover the Earth.
-This means that the Word of God is going to go out to the whole world.
+The Earth will be filled with the knowledge of God, just like the seas cover the Earth.
+This means the Word of God will go out to the whole world.
 How encouraging is this?!
-This is the period of time we are living in right now.
-And we have the opportunity to be a part of it.
+This is the period of time we are living in right now, and we have the opportunity to be a part of it.

 Reflection